containerbuildsystem/osbs-client/docs/configuration_file.md

   with optional mount path in the format `secret[:path]`, which can be used to hold service account tokens referenced by token_file in the osbs_client_secret osbs.conf
-- `arrangement_version` (optional, int): default version of inner template to use when creating orchestrator build
 - `can_orchestrate` (optional, boolean): allows using orchestrator build, default is false
 - `scratch_build_node_selector` (optional, str): a node selector to be applied